kailash-manasarovar/statement/docs/timeline/2025/november.md

     - Cat posts with messages that read like a true romance; with 5% of those posts having a random threat towards a female user.
     - Violent porn with aggression and threat towards a viewer we assume is female.
     - Subtle sexual grooming content for [add gender and age] who likes animals.
+    - Show target biblical posts only.
+(I rather like this one).
     - Etc.
 - Once prompted, the target's timeline changes completely.
 - It's very clever, quite obvious too, unless you're a kid, I guess.